wessnerj/stationAlarm/README.md

 stationAlarm
 ============

-Android app which wakes you
+Android app which wakes you reach your target station.